Request to Move Form

 The Head of Household (HOH) must fill in and sign the Request to Move form

-You must submit a copy of your current lease and current utility bills with an outstanding balance of $150 or less with the request to move application.
+You must submit a copy of your current lease and current utility bills with no past due balance with the request to move application.
 These may be uploaded as attachments with the form.

 If applicable, you must submit a copy of the Notice to Vacate / Non-Lease Renewal.